 How can Sanako Connect help educators to teach listening skills?

-Sanako Connect is a powerful browser-based language lab software that helps educators to improve students’ listening skills.
+Sanako Connect is a powerful browser-based language teaching software that helps educators to improve students’ listening skills.
 It enables teachers to:

 - Create engaging listening exercises using a wide variety of media including sound files, podcasts, presentations, videos, and other digital content.